Oxuu1/Chat-Server/README.md

 Playit still not working still working on a fix

+Ban System is broken still i might just remove it for now

 # Fix

-Fix the ban system so that works fully

 Fixed it so its harder to bypass ban words